kube-ci/engine/docs/concepts/crds/workflow.md

 ### spec.triggers

-Specifies a set of kubernetes resources along with their events (create/delete/update).
+Specifies a set of Kubernetes resources along with their events (create/delete/update).
 The workflow will be triggered for any of those events.
 A trigger can have following fields to specify resources and filter events:

 - `apiVersion` (required): API version of the resource.
 For example: v1alpha1, v1beta2, etc.
 - `kind` (required): Kind of the resource.
 For example: ConfigMap, Secret, etc.
 - `resource` (required): For example: configmaps, secrets, etc.
 - `name`: If specified, only resources with this name will be considered.
 - `namespace`: If specified, only resources in this namespace will be considered.
 Otherwise, all namespaces will be qualified.
 - `selector`: If specified, resources with matching label selectors will be considered.
 Otherwise, any labels will be qualified.
 - `onCreateOrUpdate`: If true workflow will be triggered when specified resource is created or, updated.
 - `onDelete`: If true workflow will be triggered when specified resource is deleted.
 Note that, you should set at least one of `onCreateOrUpdate` and `onDelete` to true.
 - `envFromPath`: Task containers might need some information about the resource for which the workflow was triggered.
 Those can be make available to task containers by means of environment variables.
 Using `envFromPath` you can specify a set of key value pairs indicating which json-path data to be mapped to which environment variable.

-For example, let say your workflow has triggered for following configmap:
+For example, let's say your workflow is triggered for following configmap:

 ```yaml
 kind: ConfigMap